synergycodes/ng-diagram/packages/ng-diagram/api-report/ng-diagram.api.md

 // @public
 export interface EdgeRouting {
     computePointOnPath?(points: Point[], percentage: number): Point;
-    // Warning: (tsdoc-param-tag-with-invalid-optional-name) The @param should not include a JSDoc-style optional name; it must not be enclosed in '[ ]' brackets. computePoints(context: EdgeRoutingContext, config?: EdgeRoutingConfig): Point[];
+    computePoints(context: EdgeRoutingContext, config?: EdgeRoutingConfig): Point[];
-    // Warning: (tsdoc-param-tag-with-invalid-optional-name) The @param should not include a JSDoc-style optional name; it must not be enclosed in '[ ]' brackets. computeSvgPath(points: Point[], config?: EdgeRoutingConfig): string;
+    computeSvgPath(points: Point[], config?: EdgeRoutingConfig): string;
     name: string;
 }